abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 ```

 ### Casting Interfaces
 While holding a reference to a class object its not possible to tell if its compatible with an interface reference since some subclass might be implementing that interface, so identifying bad casts at compile-time isn't possible with interfaces.
-There is one expception to this, it is listed below the following code.
+There is one exception to this, it is listed below the following code.
 ```java
 public interface Dog{ }
 public interface Canine{ }